-Valuation technique Significant unobservable inputs Range (weighted average) Relationship of unobservable input to fair value Garden Villages Capitalisation method Stabilised occupancy 62-98% (87%) As costs are fixed in nature, occupancy has a direct correlation to valuation (ie. the higher the occupancy, the greater the value).
+Valuation technique Significant unobservable inputs Range (weighted average) Relationship of unobservable input to fair value Garden Villages Capitalisation method Stabilised occupancy 62-98% (87%) As costs are fixed in nature, occupancy has a direct correlation to valuation (i.e. the higher the occupancy, the greater the value).
 Capitalisation rate 8-13% (11%) Capitalisation has an inverse relationship to valuation.
-Settlers Lifestyle Discounted cash flow Current market value per unit \$115,000-\$470,000 (\$307,000) Market value and growth in value have a direct correlation to valuation, while length of stay and Growth in value 0-4% discount rate have an inverse Average length of stay - future residents 11.4 years relationship to valuation.
-Average length of stay - current residents 14.6 years Discount rate 14-20% (15%) Active Lifestyle Estates Capitalisation method (for existing rental streams) Short-term occupancy 15-70% based on seasonality and accommodation categories Higher the occupancy, the greater the value.
+Settlers Lifestyle Discounted cash flow Current market value per unit \$115,000-\$470,000 (\$307,000) Market value and growth in value have a direct correlation to valuation, while length of stay and discount rate have an inverse relationship to valuation.
+Growth in value 0-4% Average length of stay - future residents 11.4 years Average length of stay - current residents 14.6 years Discount rate 14-20% (15%) Active Lifestyle Estates Capitalisation method (for existing rental streams) Short-term occupancy 15-70% based on seasonality and accommodation categories Higher the occupancy, the greater the value.
 Residential occupancy 90-100% Operating profit margin 50-70% dependent upon short-term and residential accommodation mix Higher the profit margin, the greater the value.
 Capitalisation rate 9-12% Capitalisation has an inverse relationship to valuation.
 Discounted cash flow (for future development) Discount rate 15-25% Discount rate has an inverse relationship to valuation.

-Capitalisation method
+Capitalisation Method